mebezac/helm-charts/charts/external-service-ingresses/README.md

 # External Service Ingresses Helm Chart

-This Helm chart creates Kubernetes ingresses and external name services to route traffic to external services outside your cluster.
+This Helm chart creates Kubernetes ingresses and services with EndpointSlices to route traffic to external services outside your cluster.

 ## Overview